joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 > > `index.js`

-2. Use the above example to update `index.js` to handle a post request from the form.
-3. Submit the form (press the update button on the update page), and check the terminal.
+1. Submit the form (press the update button on the update page), and check the terminal.
 You'll see a long list of values; however, no `Stu_Phone` or `Stu_Course`!
-This is because we need to tell Express to parse are form values and attache them the HTTP request.
+This is because we need to tell Express to parse our form values and attache them to the HTTP request.
 To do this we first need to install the `body-parser` middleware package.

-4. In the terminal, run the following command:
+2. In the terminal, run the following command:

 ```bash
 npm install body-parser